Sushi Go Rules

 Setup

-- Shuffle the Sushi Go deck.
+- Shuffle the Sushi Go deck thoroughly

-- Deal a number of cards to each player depending on player count.
+- Deal cards based on player count:

 | Players | Cards each |